nickrusso42518/bts/README.md

 BGP server implementations using `exabgp` to complete the architecture described [here.](http://njrusmc.net/pub/bts_leaf_spine.pdf)

+> Contact information:\
+> Email:    njrusmc@gmail.com\
+> Twitter:  @nickrusso42518

+There are two API implementations in this repository:

-The exabgp design uses `flask` as a front-end to built a simple API for announcing and withdrawing routes.
-CI testing has been applied, too.
+1. __Flask/HTTP__: This uses Python `flask` as a front-end to build a simple HTTP API (not RESTful) for announcing and withdrawing routes.

-The `grpc` content is a work in process and should not be consumed.

-At some point, the announcement and withdrawal of routes will be automatically controlled via SNMP/telemetric monitoring.
+   This includes a Postman collection and corresponding environment to simplify adoption/testing.

+2. __gRPC__: This uses a custom protobuf services file to define various RPCs supported by the API.
+It also includes a compilation script for Python source code.